aio-libs/aiopg/docs/sa.rst

          <http://initd.org/psycopg/docs/connection.html#connection.dsn>`_
          attribute.

+   .. attribute:: minsize

+      A minimal size of the pool (*read-only*), ``10`` by default.

+   .. attribute:: maxsize

+      A maximal size of the pool (*read-only*), ``10`` by default.

+   .. attribute:: size

+      A current size of the pool (*readonly*).
+Includes used and free connections.

+   .. attribute:: freesize

+      A count of free connections in the pool (*readonly*).

    .. attribute:: timeout

       A read-only float representing default timeout for operations for connections from pool.

+   .. method:: close()

+      Close engine.

+      Mark all engine connections to be closed on getting back to engine.
+      Closed engine doesn't allow to acquire new connections.

+      If you want to wait for actual closing of acquired connection please call :meth:`wait_closed` after :meth:`close`.

+      .. warning:: The method is not a :ref:`coroutine <coroutine>`.

+   .. method:: wait_closed()

+      A :ref:`coroutine <coroutine>` that waits for releasing and closing all acquired connections.

+      Should be called after :meth:`close` for waiting for actual engine closing.

    .. method:: acquire()